udexon/Phosway/EMYL_Instagram_PhosGraph.md

 How might one make use of the data in PhosGraph?

 Just like GNU projects started by cloning Unix, Phosway just needs to clone MAGAF.

+　Explain costs later.
+First explain relations of phos modules and how do they clone magaf.

 We already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.

 A to Z
 A = Start from Online tipping (EMYL Instagram Social Networks).